MrMarciaOng/ethglobal-sg/README.md

 # SafeWire

-SafeWire is a project developed for the ETHGlobal Hackathon 2024 in Singapore.
+SafeWire is an innovative payment dispute infrastructure project developed for the ETHGlobal Hackathon 2024 in Singapore.
+It aims to revolutionize the way online transactions are conducted by providing a secure, fair, and decentralized payment system with built-in dispute resolution mechanisms.

 <p align="center">•
   <a href="#setup">Setup</a> •